- Books, Literature, and Writing

 The "Dear America" series, historical fiction novels which are written in the form of diary entries, have been popular with girls for decades.
 The feature simple and direct writing and help children establish a personal connection to the different time periods in American history.

-Though the characters are fictional, the plot of the story remains true to the events that transpired on the Titanic.
+Though the characters are fictional, the plot of remains true to the events that transpired on the Titanic.
 The main character, a girl named Margaret Anne Brady, is an impoverished girl who would like to travel to be with her brother in America.
 When a wealthy American woman, Mrs. Carstairs, asks her to come along as a traveling companion, it seems that all her wishes are being fulfilled.
+Voyage on the Titanic

 Children will learn quite a bit about the Titanic era through this chapter book, which features a strong female characters and themes of friendship and courage.